SQUARE-RG/panda/README.md

 $ sudo chmod +x /usr/bin/panda
 ```

-GitHub Repo for ICSE 2024 tool demo revision: <https://github.com/Snape3058/panda/tree/demo>.
+Please note that the content on the `demo` branch is ahead of the main branch,
-Please note that the content on the `demo` branch is ahead of the main branch.
+and only the code on this branch is for demonstration track revision.
 And the functionalities on this branch will be merged to the main branch
 after this tool paper gets accepted.